melaniekustamin/DataAnalystProject/README.md

 # DataAnalystProject
-This is my self data analyst project using Python
+This is my data analyst project using Python